 Because of the villagers’ resistance to her efforts to bury her mother in the local cemetery, Azaeva asked for help from the local state administration.
 After many debates and searches, a place to bury Satybaldieva’s body was found and she was laid to rest at the village cemetery in Oruktu.
 However, residents there began to protest as well, resulting in the exhumation of Staybaldiyeva’s body and the removal of her remains from the Oruktu cemetery.
 Some even began to call for Azaeva to be stoned for burying her mother in a Muslim cemetery.

 In an interview later with Radio Freedom, Mayor Sonunbek Akparaliev, head of the local district, said that a place at the local cemetery had been found and was being prepared.
-The mayor also promised that requests for authorities to investigate the behavior of the Imam will be addressed.
+The mayor also promised that requests for authorities to investigate the behavior of the the person who leads prayers in a mosque. will be addressed.

 “A place in the cemetery has been found,” said Akparaliev.
 “Last year, one Baptist was buried here.
 Yes, we’re all Muslims.
 What will become of us if everyone will turns and is converted to another faith?
 Regarding the imam, I have not heard yet, but I’ll check.
 Then we’ll talk.”